LeonardoChandra/Portfolio/README.md

 💠 Side navigation
 📧 Working email form

 # Installation

 - Clone the repository and modify the content of index.html according to your requirement.
 - Add or remove images from LeonardoChandra.github.io/assets directory as per your requirement.
 - Use [Github Page](https://pages.github.com/) to deploy your website with ease.
-- To deploy, you must first create github repository with name <your-particular-github-username>.github.io.
-Please don't give any other name.
+- To deploy, you must first create github repository with the name `your-particular-github-username.github.io.` Please don't give any other name.
 - Push the generated code to the master branch of this repository.

 # Thank you!
 Give a ⭐ if you like my personal portfolio!